-Dublin born artist Evie Hone studied under Walter Sickert at the Westminster School of Art in London, where she met fellow artist Mainie Jellett.
-From 1921, she and Jellett studied cubism under Andrè Lhote and Albert Gleizes in Paris before returning to Ireland in 1923.
-Hone began to work in stained glass during the 1930s; she joined ‘An Túr Gloine’, the stained glass co-operative established by Sarah Purser.
-Hone received major stained glass commissions in Ireland and abroad, including ‘My Four Green Fields’, made for the Irish government’s pavilion at the 1939 New York World Trade Fair, now situated in Government Buildings in Dublin.
-Her work featured in IMMA’s 2013 ‘Analysing Cubism’ exhibition.
+Dublin born artist Evie Hone studied under Walter Sickert at the Westminster School of Art, London.
+Between 1921 and 1923 she studied cubism under Andrè Lhote and Albert Gleizes in Paris.
+Hone began to work in stained glass during the 1930s.
+She joined ‘An Túr Gloine’, the co-operative established by Sarah Purser in 1903.
+She received major nation and international commissions including ‘My Four Green Fields’, made for the Irish government’s pavilion at the 1939 New York World Trade Fair.

 By clicking “Accept Cookies”, you agree to the storing of cookies on your device to enhance site functionality and analyse site usage.

 The technical storage or access is strictly necessary for the legitimate purpose of enabling the use of a specific service explicitly requested by the subscriber or user, or for the sole purpose of carrying out the transmission of a communication over an electronic communications network.

 The technical storage or access is necessary for the legitimate purpose of storing preferences that are not requested by the subscriber or user.